All articles

 Tampa, FL and Orlando, FL: the Florida acquisition hot zones

 Tampa and Orlando tell nearly identical stories.
-Tampa sits at 31.2 percent retirement cliff and 5.0 percent DSO penetration.
-Orlando sits at 31.7 percent and 4.8 percent.
-Both metros are large enough to matter (978 and 967 active dentists respectively) and both have explicit timelines that show the supply wave is real, not speculative.
+Tampa sits at a 31.4 percent retirement cliff and 9.2 percent DSO penetration.
+Orlando sits at 31.5 percent and 10.4 percent.
+Both metros are large enough to matter, well over 900 active dentists each, and both have explicit timelines that show the supply wave is real, not speculative.

 The drivers are familiar Sun Belt economics.
 Population growth, an aging long-tenure dentist population from the 1980s and 1990s license-issuance peaks, and a state regulatory environment that discloses practice ownership transitions cleanly through the state board.
 The chains know this already.
-Smile Brands, Coast Dental, and several Florida-based regional groups are all actively pursuing acquisitions in both metros.
-The fresh influx percentages of 2.1 in Tampa and 3.1 in Orlando confirm new dentist arrivals are absorbing some of the slack, but the supply pipeline still vastly exceeds the velocity of buyer absorption.
+Heartland Dental and Aspen Dental are active in both metros, Coast Dental adds density in Tampa, and Florida-based regional groups fill out the field.
+The fresh influx percentages of 2.5 in Tampa and 3.7 in Orlando confirm new dentist arrivals are absorbing some of the slack, but the supply pipeline still vastly exceeds the velocity of buyer absorption.

 Read the full Tampa briefing →Read the full Orlando briefing →